-The Washington Theological Consortium is a community of Theological Schools of diverse Christian traditions—with partners in education, spirituality and interfaith dialogue—that supports ecumenical unity and interfaith understanding in four ways:
+The Washington Theological Consortium is a community of theological schools of diverse Christian traditions—with partners in education, spirituality and interfaith dialogue—that supports ecumenical unity and interfaith understanding.
+It does so in four ways:

 - By supporting ecumenical study and dialogue that explores the distinct theological traditions of the churches, analyzes barriers to Christian unity, and explores opportunities for shared public witness.

 - By providing an ecumenical context for equipping clergy and laity to serve the mission and ministry of the Church in the world through diverse communities and in ways that witness to the unity that is ours in Christ.

 - By helping member institutions share their rich theological, spiritual, and practical resources through programs and services that are best done in collaboration, and in ways that enrich the mission and programs of each member.